pravega/pravega/documentation/src/docs/pravega-concepts.md

 ## Transactions

 Pravega supports Transactions.
-The idea of a _Transaction_ is that a writer can "batch" up a bunch of events and commit them as a unit into a stream.
-This is useful, for example, with Flink jobs, using Pravega as a sink.
-The Flink job can continuously produce results of for some data processing and use the transaction to durably accumulate the results of the processing.
+The idea of a transaction is that a writer can "batch" up a bunch of events and commit them as a unit into a stream.
+This is useful, for example, in Flink jobs, Pravega is used as a sink.
+The Flink job can continuously produce results for some data processing and use the transaction to durably accumulate the results of the processing.
 For example, at the end of some sort of time window, the Flink job can commit the transaction and therefore make the results of the processing available for downstream processing, or in the case of an error, the transaction is aborted and the results disappear.

-A key difference between Pravega's transactions and similar approaches (Kafka's producer-side batching) is related to durability.
-Events added to a transaction are durable when the event is acknowledged'd back to the writer.
+A key difference between Pravega's transactions and similar approaches (Kafka's producer-side batching) vary with the feature durability.
+Events added to a transaction are durable when the event is acknowledged back to the writer.
 However, the events in the transaction are **not** visible to readers until the transaction is committed by the writer.
-A transaction is a similar to a Stream; a transaction is associated with multiple stream segments.
+A transaction is a similar to a stream and is  associated with multiple stream segments.
 When an event is published into a transaction, the event itself is appended to a stream segment of the transaction.

 For example, a stream has five segments, when a transaction is created on that stream, conceptually that transaction also has five segments.
-When an event is published into the transaction, it is routed and assigned to the same numbered segment similar to stream (i.e.,Event assigned to _Segment 3_ in the stream will be assigned _Segment 3_ in the transaction).
+When an event is published into the transaction, it is routed and assigned to the same numbered segment similar to stream (i.e., event assigned to _Segment 3_ in the stream will be assigned to _Segment 3_ in the transaction).
 Once the transaction is committed, each of the transaction's segments is automatically appended to the corresponding segment in the stream.
 If the Stream is aborted, the transaction, all its segments and all the events published into the transaction are removed from Pravega.

 ![Transaction](img/trx.commit.new.png)